THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 - On the front of the bill, on the Department of Treasury seal, there are 13 stars above the key.

 #24.
-All 50 states are listed across the top of the Lincoln Memorial on the back of a $5 bill.
+All 50 states are across the top of the Lincoln Memorial on the back of a $5 bill.

 I didn’t believe this when I read it.

-In order to read them, you are going to need a magnifying glass.
+To read them, you are going to need a magnifying glass.

 #25.
 Over 60 communities throughout the U.S. have their own local currency.